-These subscription and cover fees break down as follows:

-- Basic: \$39/month, plus a \$2.00/

-network cover fee for bookings made
+These subscription and cover fees break down as follows: Basic: \$39/month, plus a \$1.50/network cover fee for bookings made through

-through OpenTable and \$0.30/cover

-for bookings made through the booking

-widget (or \$49 flat fee for booking

-widget covers).
-This package only

-includes OpenTable's basic features.

-- Core: \$249/month, plus a \$1.25/ network cover fee for all of OpenTable's basic features, POS integration, and table management features.

-- Pro: \$449/month, plus a \$1.25/network cover fee for all the Basic and Core features, as well as advanced relationship management and marketing tools.
+OpenTable and \$0.25/cover for bookings made through your website (or \$49 flat fee for website covers).
+This package only includes OpenTable's basic features and is only available to U.S. restaurants.
+Core: \$249/month, plus a \$1/network cover fee for all of OpenTable's basic features, POS integration, and table management features.
+Pro: \$449/month, plus a \$1/network cover fee for all the Basic and Core features, as well as advanced relationship management and marketing tools.

 As OpenTable's pricing notes, the network cover fee is lower if a person makes a reservation through an OpenTable widget directly on your restaurant's website.
 However, OpenTable has been known to buy Google's ads using keywords for individual restaurants, thereby diverting diner traffic to opentable.com, instead of a restaurant's own website.
 This is a process known as "ad arbitrage" and the result is that you may end up paying higher cover fees because the diners searching for your restaurant are more likely to make their booking through OpenTable's website because it's the first result they see.